-5.3.8.3 Using Navigator with the Digital Asset ledger
+5.3.8.3 Using Navigator with a DAML Ledger

 By default, Navigator is configured to use an unencrypted connection to the ledger.
-To run Navigator against a secured Digital Asset Ledger, configure TLS certificates using the --pem, --crt, and -- cacrt command line parameters.
+To run Navigator against a secured DAML Ledger, configure TLS certificates using the --pem, --crt, and --cacrt command line parameters.
 Details of these parameters are explained in the command line help: